AEyeAlliance/web-application/README.md

 <b> We are working on hosting and deploying our Flask web application on a server.
 Until we have a working URL for our web application, please follow the instructions below to run Flask and access our web app:</b></br>
 1. Clone/Download this repo.
 2. <a href="https://www.python.org/downloads/">Install Python.</a>
-3. Open your command prompt.
+3. Open your command line.
-4. Type `pip install Flask` then `pip install Flask-Uploads` in your command prompt.
+4. Type `pip install Flask` then `pip install Flask-Uploads` in your command line.
+5. Navigate to the directory where your downloaded repo is stored by typing `cd Downloads` then `cd web-application`.
-5. Run `python learn_flask.py`.
+6. Run `python learn_flask.py`.
 6. You should see something like the following:
 ![Flask output](https://github.com/AEyeAlliance/AEyeAlliance/blob/master/flask.png)
 7. Copy and paste http://127.0.0.1:5000/ into your browser.